I’m an artist and writer who shares tutorials, tips, and information for anyone who wants to learn how to paint or draw.

 Tip: Replace the pencil sharpener or the blade when it's not sharpening well.

-A ruler is a necessary tool for drawing horizons, streets, structures, or anything else with straight lines.
+A ruler is a necessary tool for drawing horizon lines, streets, structures, or anything else with straight lines.
 Choose a 12 or 18" (30 or 45 cm) ruler made with stainless steel or anodized aluminum.
 These types of rulers are easy to keep clean.

 Tip: Some artists like "cork-back" rulers because they stay in place on the paper or canvas.